AstarNetwork/astar-docs/docs/xcm/using-xcm/manage-xc20-with-metamask.md

 ## Instructions

-### Check on the Portal
+### Visit the Portal

-When you go to the [Assets page](https://portal.astar.network/#/assets), log in with your MetaMask account to see all your assets.
+Visit the [Assets page](https://portal.astar.network/#/assets), and log in with your MetaMask account to view your assets.

 ![6](img/6.png)

-As you can see in the screenshot above, we have DOT assets in our EVM wallet.
-Now let's add the asset to our MetaMask.
+As you can see in the screenshot above, there is DOT in our EVM wallet.
+Let's add the asset to MetaMask.

-### Import assets on MetaMask
+### Import assets to MetaMask

-Open your MetaMask and connect your wallet with DOT assets.
+Open MetaMask and connect the account with DOT.
 Make sure you are connected to the Astar Network.
-If not, you can find all Network Details under the Integration page.
+If not, you will find the Network Details in the Integration section.

-When you are connected you can import tokens into your wallet.
+After the account is connected, you will be able to import tokens into the wallet.
 Click on Import tokens and use the following information:

 - Token Contract Address: 0xFFfFfFffFFfffFFfFFfFFFFFffFFFffffFfFFFfF
 - Token Symbol: DOT